masiam/geoiq_2/README.md

 Import Dashboard:
 Copy the dashboard JSON from grafana/dashboard.json

-after this step you will able to see dashboar
+after this step you will able to see dashboard

+Thank you........